SonOfABot/SonOfABot.github.io/index.md

 - **What Do I Do:**  `CTF / Red Teaming / Pentesting / Ethical Hacking`
 - **Twitter:**    `https://twitter.com/abdulmalik_ttg`
 - **GitHub:**     `https://github.com/SonOfABot#1088`
+- **Certs:**  `OSCP` `eJPTv2` `Comptia Pentest+`

+## **UPDATE**
+It's been more than 2 years since i updated this, so many of my learnings went offline, man blame Obsidian, that note is so good, I'm thinking getting a proper domain?
+Hmm we'll see but now Let's talk about my interests below

+## **Interests**
+- First i love anything offensive, breaking into things is a big hobby, i am now considering other domains such as web3 and AI but just for fun.
+- Worked on IoT device for my final year project, would love to learn more about IoT devices hacking, pwn2own is such a dream

 ## **HACKTHEBOX -- WRITEUPS**